opengeospatial/OGC-Web-API-Guidelines/README.md

 To ensure that (i) Web API design across all different domains of expertise is coherent and (ii) the maximum from main stream IT design pattern is reused, the OGC Architecture Board (OAB) requested the elaboration of these guidelines.
 This process is done under the Architechture DWG with the colaboration of the OWS Common.
 For the moment this is a living document to inspire additional discussion and refinement within and among DWG and SWG teams, and contribute our learnings and suggestions to the technological community at large.
 The final aim is to reach consensus and converge in a document that the OGC can approve (possibly a white paper).

-With some of the desing patterns/principles published here, you can simply agree or disagree.
+With some of the design patterns/principles published here, you can simply agree or disagree.
 For others, we require to select and conclude a particular way of doing things.
 For example, Design Principle #4 - CRUD requires that all different domain experts in the OGC agree to a common semantics what the effect of a particular method is when applied to a URI.

 ## Next steps

 For the moment you should consider this to be a living, evolving document.
 Each principle in this document has a corresponding Issue on the GitHub site.
 Please use these Issues to discuss changes, corrections, and enhancements to the principles.

 Each Design Principle has a Common Objective that we like to conclude on.
 Please focus your feedback towards this objective.
-Once the discussions about a principle concludes on a stable outcome the issue will be closed and the principle frosen.
+Once the discussions about a principle concludes on a stable outcome the issue will be closed and the principle frozen.

 In the end the Architecture DWG would like to consider packaging the design principles as OGC Web API Design Guidelines White Paper. that will serve as a guidance the development of current and future OWS web services that adopt the Web API approach.